About us

 Living Languages was originally founded as the ‘Resource Network for Linguistic Diversity Inc.’ (RNLD) in 2004 by Margaret Florey and Nick Thieberger.
 In its first five years, RNLD was an unfunded, volunteer organisation that mainly served as an online hub for sharing language revitalisation and maintenance resources and methods between people working to support Indigenous languages.

-Since we were founded, we have been supported by many volunteers and other people who have offered their time and expertise to help us strengthen and build our training programs and other projects.
+Since we were founded, we have been supported by many volunteers and other people who have offered their time and expertise to help us strengthen and build our language facilitation programs and other projects.
 We are so grateful for their help and for supporting Living Languages to be what it is today.

 About our logo